-ACTION 5.
-PRECINCT 2.4 IMPROVE THE CYCLING ENVIRONMENT WITHIN THE NORTH CLAISEBROOK North Claisebrook borders the Principal Shared Path (PSP) and is an important thoroughfare for people who commute by cycling.
+ACTION 5.2.4 IMPROVE THE CYCLING ENVIRONMENT WITHIN THE NORTH CLAISEBROOK PRECINCT

+North Claisebrook borders the Principal Shared Path and is an important thoroughfare for people who commute by cycling.
 The cycling infrastructure within the precinct is limited and presents safety and access challenges.

-Rationale There is an opportunity to investigate the addition of cycling infrastructure, such as protected cycling lanes, along Claisebrook Road and Summers Street.
-These two streets have been identified in the Long Term Cycle Network (LTCN) as key cycling routes and as the most suitable for these upgrades due to their width as well as existing cycling behaviour through the precinct.
-This would also align with the City's Accessible City Strategy (ACS) Action 1.2.6: In collaboration with the DoT and PTA, develop a high quality and safe active transport environment between Claisebrook Station and Perth Oval.
-The City will seek to improve the cycling environment within the North Claisebrook precinct through the addition of cycling infrastructure, in line with the LTCN and the ACS.
-Delivery Development Incentives for Community Benefit, Additional Criteria - Priority Two Developers will have the opportunity to contribute towards the costs to deliver the cycling infrastructure.
+There is an opportunity to investigate the addition of cycling infrastructure, such as protected cycling lanes along Claisebrook Road and Summers Street.
+These two streets have been identified in the Long Term Cycle Network as key cycling routes and as the most suitable for these upgrades due to their width as well as existing cycling behaviour through the precinct.

-ACTION 5.2.5 IMPLEMENT VINCENT WAYFINDING SIGNAGE PLAN

-Timeframe:

-Budget:
+This would also align with Vincent's Accessible City Strategy (ACS) Action 1.2.6: In collaboration with the DoT and PTA, develop a high quality and safe active transport environment between Claisebrook Station and Perth Oval.

+Vincent will seek to improve the cycling environment within the North Claisebrook precinct through the addition of cycling infrastructure, in line with the LTCN and the ACS.

+Development Incentives for Community Benefit, Additional Criteria - Priority Two

+Developers will have the opportunity to contribute towards the costs to deliver the cycling infrastructure.

+Timeframe: 2023/24 - 2025/26 Lead: City/Private Budget: \$60,000 Source: Internal/External